forsenTV/forsen/README.md

     - **Digital:** There is a leather club nearby.
 Post a review to communicate.
 Keep in mind there are no replies/comments for reviews.
     - **Physical coordinates:** **Long=59.766°N Lat=15.550°E**.
 In case of an emergency, apocalypse, alien invasion, etc. We would all meet there and plan accordingly the next steps.
       - For rich bajs: You may buy land nearby in these coordinates, build a club, place with beds to sleep.
 Basically a place to live for homeless bajs.
 If you bought land nearby the coordinates, inform us.
 We may hold yearly conventions there, after the land is bought and built on.

-## Morse Code:
-- For bajs who understand the Morse communique, head to https://www.halb.it/morsecode/?ch=1 This is an online morse code room, you may communicate there.

 ## Imgur:
 - WARNING monkaE !
 Go the account forsen imgur.com/user/forsen, go to his comments, enter the [imgur he commented](https://imgur.com/user/forsen/comments).
 Sort by new, you may now discuss in that imgur's comments.